| Axis | Members |

 Defense in Depth

-Controls which tools exist in the MCP schema.
-Tools outside the active band are never registered — the LLM cannot discover or call them.
-Default isread (7 tools, no signing).
+Tools outside the active band are never registered in the MCP schema — the LLM cannot discover or call them.
+Default isread.
+SDK and REST API have no equivalent: they expose their full surface to whatever code holds the API key.

 See Band Filtering.

 Every error includes acategory and code. flow errors include a requiredAction.
-Agents recover programmatically — no guessing, no silent failures.
+Agents recover programmatically.

 See Structured Errors.

-Zod schemas validate all tool inputs before they reach the API:- Address format checked per chain family (0x-prefixed for EVM, T-prefixed for Tron)
+Zod schemas (MCP/SDK) and request validators (REST) check inputs before they reach the API:- Address format per chain family (0x-prefixed for EVM, T-prefixed for Tron)

-- Amounts validated as positive numeric strings (no scientific notation)
+- Amounts as positive numeric strings (no scientific notation)

-Sensitive values are supplied through environment variables, never through tool arguments:WALLETSUITE_API_KEYOWS_PASSPHRASEOWS_AGENT_TOKENOWS_ETHEREUM_RPC_URL/OWS_TRON_RPC_URL
+Sensitive values are supplied through environment variables, never through tool arguments or request bodies:WALLETSUITE_API_KEYWALLETSUITE_PASSPHRASE(when the server holds the customer key share)

-All external URLs are validated as HTTPS before use.
+All external URLs are validated as HTTPS.
 HTTP is allowed only forlocalhost in development.
-This applies to the backend API, chain RPCs, and MoonPay widget URLs.
+Applies to the backend API, chain RPCs, and MoonPay widget URLs.

 See Audit Trail.